Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Anomaly Detection Method

-Answer 1 reminds us to detect OOD data by estimating $KL(p||p_Z^r)$, where $p$ is the distribution of representations of inputs.
-However, when only samples are available, divergence estimation is provable hard and the estimation error decays slowly in high dimension space \cite{Hoijtink_introductionto,Nguyen07estimatingdivergence, Rubenstein2019estimation}.
+Answer 1 in Subsection \ref{sec:answer1} reminds us to detect OOD data by estimating $KL(p||p_Z^r)$, where $p$ is the distribution of representations of inputs.
+However, when only samples are available, divergence estimation is provable hard, and the estimation error decays slowly in high dimension space \cite{Hoijtink_introductionto,Nguyen07estimatingdivergence, Rubenstein2019estimation}.
 This brings difficulty in applying existing divergence estimation \cite{estimation2005QingWang,estimation2009QingWang,estimate2010Nguyen,ensembleEstimation2014, Rubenstein2019estimation} to high dimensional problems with small sample size.
-Luckily, as shown in Table \ref{tbl:SW_test}, we observe that both ID data and OOD data of \textit{Category I} problems follow Gaussian-like distribution.
-This provides us a facility to estimate the KL divergence for GAD.
+Luckily, as shown in Table \ref{tbl:SW_test} in the supplementary material, we observe that both ID data and OOD data of \textit{Category I} problems (smaller/similar variance, higher/similar likelihood) follow a Gaussian-like distribution.
+This provides us with a facility to estimate the KL divergence for GAD.